Lens Lookout

 Create a Lookout policy

-• Vegetation growth above a threshold in an area recovering from a fire
+- Vegetation growth above a threshold in an area recovering from a fire

-• Surface water above a threshold in an area at-risk of floods
+- Surface water above a threshold in an area at-risk of floods

-• Chlorophyll on a body of water to respond to possible algal bloom events swiftly
+- Chlorophyll on a body of water to respond to possible algal bloom events swiftly

-All the thresholds are customizable, meaning that you are able to set them based on the local conditions in your geographical area, or adjust them over time.
+All of the thresholds are customizable, meaning that you are able to set them based on the local conditions in your geographical area, or adjust them over time.

 Lookout policies are set at the portfolio level, and you’ll be able to select from any datasets you’ve added from the Lens Library.
 Datasets from the Lens Library can be added to portfolios at any time, but a dataset must first be added before you can create a lookout policy for that data.